rosawessel/MidtermProject/README.md

     // Coding
     console.log("Hello!
 Welcome to my LinkedIn.");
+    console.log("Please click on each link to each category.")

 ##  **About**
 I am a sophomore pursuing a degree in Information Technology at the University of Missouri-Columbia.
 My areas of interest include Digital Media/Multimedia and Software Development; however, I am open to all areas of IT.
 I am intermediate in Python and HTML coding and have a thorough knowledge of game theory and design.
 I am interested in internship opportunities this summer and am willing to relocate.